Hunter Biden is a sensitive topic that advisers rarely broach with the president – KION546

 Some of the president’s potential Republican rivals also blasted the special counsel decision.
 Florida Gov. Ron DeSantis argued Hunter Biden would receive “soft glove treatment.”
 A spokesperson for former President Donald Trump argued the Biden family has “been protected by the Justice Department for decades” – even though Trump appointed Weiss to his position and Biden kept him in the post upon taking office.

 The matter is likely to arise at the first Republican presidential debate next week in Milwaukee.
-The Democratic National Committee is already preparing to include Hunter Biden among the topics they expect to push back on.
+The Democratic National Committee is not preparing specific responses to any criticism leveled against Hunter Biden at the Republican presidential debate but will be ready to respond as needed, a party official says.

 In 2020, plans were similarly laid ahead of general election debates with Trump, who seized on Hunter Biden as an attack line.
 Biden’s defense of his son and his pride in his sobriety proved one of the most memorable moments of that year’s debate circuit.

-Note: This story has been updated to clarify that the DNC may respond to criticism leveled against Hunter Biden but has not prepared any specific responses.